 At Dilton Marsh Church of England Primary School, we believe that a high quality Mathematics education provides the foundations for understanding the world around us because Mathematics models the world in which we live in so many ways.
 Throughout time, Mathematics has changed our lives and is vital to the world’s future development.
-All pupils should be taught essential aspects of the knowledge, methods, processes and uses of Mathematics.
-Pupils should be encouraged to recognise the power of reasoned explanation to prove their thoughts and ideas.
+We believe an effective maths curriculum should:

 - Prepare our children for life in an increasingly Mathematical and technological world today and in the future.

 - Help our children acquire a growing understanding of the nature, processes and methods of Mathematical concepts.

 - Develop the use of Mathematical language, recording, and techniques.

 - Make links between Mathematics and other subjects.